-Because of their design, heat inputs, and dates of installation, Boilers 6 and 7 are subject to Title 6 of the New York Code, Rules, and Regulations (NYCRR) Part 227-2, and the Federal New Source Performance Standard (40 CFR 60 Subpart Db: Standards of Performance for Industrial-Commercial-Institutional Steam Boilers).
-Therefore, these boilers are equipped with continuous emission monitors to measure nitrogen oxides (NO_x).
-Boiler 7 was already equipped with a continuous opacity monitor to comply with Subpart Db opacity monitoring requirements, and after a new continuous opacity monitor for Boiler 6 was voluntarily brought online in 2004, emissions on both boilers are now continuously monitored for opacity.
-To measure combustion efficiency, the boilers are also monitored for carbon dioxide (CO2).
+ous opacity monitor to comply with Subpart Db opacity monitoring requirements.
+After a new continuous opacity monitor for Boiler 6 was voluntarily brought online in 2004, emissions on both boilers are now continuously monitored for opacity.
+To measure combustion efficiency, the boilers are also monitored for carbon dioxide (CO_2).
 Continuous emission monitoring results from the two boilers are reported quarterly to EPA and the New York State Department of Environmental Conservation.

-From May 1 to September 15 (the peak ozone period), compliance with the 0.30 lbs/MMBtu (129 ng/J) NO2 emission standard for No. 6 oil and the 0.20 lbs/MMBtu (86ng/J) NO_v emission standard for No. 2 oil and natural gas is demonstrated by calculating the 24-hour average emission rate from continuous emission monitoring system readings and comparing the value to the emission standard.
-The remainder of the year, the calculated 30-day rolling average emission rate is used to establish compliance.
-Boiler 7 opacity levels are recorded as 6-minute averages.
+From May 1 to September 15 (the peak ozone period), compliance with the 0.30 lbs/MMBtu (129 ng/J) NO_x emission standard for No. 6 oil and the 0.20 lbs/MMBtu (86 ng/J) NO_x emission standard for No. 2 oil and natural gas is demonstrated by calculating the 24-hour average emission rate from continuous emission monitoring system readings and comparing the value to the emission standard.
+During the remainder of the year, the calculated 30-day rolling average emission rate is used to establish compliance.
+Boiler 6 and 7 opacity levels are recorded as 6-minute averages.
 Measured opacity levels cannot exceed 20 percent opacity, except for one 6-minute period per hour of not more than 27 percent opacity.
-In 2005, there were no measured exceedances of the NO_x emission standards for either boiler.
-During the year, all but one of the Boiler 6 opacity measurements and all of the Boiler 7 opacity measurements that exceeded the opac-
+In 2007, there were no measured exceedances of the NO_x emission standards for either boiler.
+During the year, all of the Boiler 6 opacity measurements that exceeded the opacity limit during the first quarter occurred during the first soot blowing cycle after a long idle period where the boiler was only warmed with nominal volumes of oil.
+Second quarter Boiler 6 opacity exceedances that were the result of a calibration shutter malfunction ceased when the transmissometer optical head assembly was replaced.
+Changes in the sequence of the soot blowing cycle for Boiler 6 that were made in August 2005 have proven effective in eliminating most opacity exceedances due to soot blowing.
+Similar changes made to the soot blowing cycle on Boiler 7 after the installation of a new soot blowing controller in March 2006 have also been successful in eliminating soot blowing opacity exceedances from this boiler.
+While there are no regulatory requirements to continuously monitor opacity